atzori/atzori.github.io/index.md

 He has been member of the [ISTI-CNR](http://www.isti.cnr.it/), holding a research fellowship from [CNR](http://www.cnr.it/sitocnr/Englishversion/Englishversion.html) of Pisa, and a member of [Knowledge Discovery and Delivery Laboratory](http://www-kdd.isti.cnr.it/).
 He has been visiting scholar at [Purdue University](http://www.cs.purdue.edu/) (Indiana, USA), working with Prof. [Christopher W. Clifton](http://www.cs.purdue.edu/people/clifton) and his research team.
 He has been visiting resercher working with Prof. [Yucel Saygin](http://people.sabanciuniv.edu/ysaygin/) at [Sabanci University](http://www.sabanciuniv.edu/mdbf/eng/) (Istanbul, Turkey) and at [UCLA](http://www.cs.ucla.edu/), collaborating with Prof. [Carlo Zaniolo](http://www.cs.ucla.edu/~zaniolo/).
-Since December 2010 he is faculty at the [Department of Mathematics and Computer Science](http://dipartimenti.unica.it/matematicaeinformatica/) of the [University of Cagliari](http://www.unica.it) (Italy), **Associate Professor** since November 2018.
+Since December 2010 he is permanent faculty at the [Department of Mathematics and Computer Science](http://dipartimenti.unica.it/matematicaeinformatica/) of the [University of Cagliari](http://www.unica.it) (Italy), **Associate Professor** since November 2018.
 His major research interests regard databases, data mining, knowledge graphs and privacy-preserving algorithms for data management.

 <!-- He discussed a thesis on Decision Trees and Abduction,